fadiaburaid/Kivy-kiosk/README.md

-# Kivy-kiosk
-Creating Kivy kiosk
+# Ubuntu server 18.04 Kivy kiosk with autostart custom splash screen

 Ubuntu server 18.04  Kivy kiosk

 First we need to install a fresh Ubuntu server 18.04 .
 After the installation is complete, make sure to install any available updates by executing the following commands: